xwp/wp-option-usage-checker/readme.txt

 == Description ==

 The WordPress Options API is used extensively as a key/value store.
-There are some pitfalls about how to use the API that are easy to fall into, especially when using the popular Memcached Object Cache Plugin.
+There are some pitfalls about how to use the API that are easy to fall into, especially when using the popular [Memcached Object Cache plugin](https://wordpress.org/plugins/memcached/).

 Memcached has a limit on the bucket size: by default it doesn't let you cache values large than 1MB.
 On WordPress.com, it is part of the WordPress VIP code requirements to not [cache large values in options](http://vip.wordpress.com/documentation/code-review-what-we-look-for/#caching-large-values-in-options).
 This plugin will warn if attempting to store a value in an option that is larger than 1MB.